 Yet the Star Wars saga does raise significant ethical questions – what are we to do with evil, and how do we identify it? – in such a way that even if it is ‘religion-lite’ there remain quite a number of important ethical strings attached.
 That was, of course, Lucas’ intention at least from 1975 onwards with his efforts to fill the vacuum of a lack of popular resources for youth culture’s moral reflection.
 In its own way, the most recent Star Wars trilogy in particular, and possibly even the earlier ESB, demonstrate the difficulty of moral intuition, and when they are at their most theologically interesting they encourage us to think hard about the most intimate and personal of topics – the idea of the human itself.
 Like any great myth the saga may give us, in the words of one reviewer, ‘glimpses “through a glass darkly” of things essential and true.
 Virtue, courage, patience, peace, self-control, love ... the Good Side are they.’

 John McDowell has written more extensively on Star Wars and spiritual truth in his book The Gospel According to ‘Star Wars’: Faith, Hope and the Force, published by Westminster / John Knox Press, May 2007.
-Go to his home page to find out more and purchase the book.
+Buy it from Amazon.

 Individual films from the original trilogy and prequel may be referred to using acronyms: TPM (The Phantom Menace, 1999); AOTC (Attack of the Clones, 2002); ROTS (Revenge of the Sith, 2005); ANH (A New Hope, 1977); ESB (The Empire Strikes Back, 1980); ROTJ (Return of the Jedi, 1983).